ryanmillerwork/dl_docs/dg_docs.md

     • The `new_group_name` on success.

 Errors
-    • TCL_ERROR if `new_group_name` already exists.
-    • TCL_ERROR: `file not recognized as dg format` if the data in the source variable is malformed.
-This can occur if the variable name is passed incorrectly from the shell.
+    • TCL_ERROR if the data in the source variable is not valid Base64 or is a malformed group string.

 Usage Note
-    This command is part of a serialization pair with `dg_toString`.
-Using this pair from the `essctrl` command line is challenging due to difficulties in passing the serialized variable correctly.
-These commands are more reliably used within Tcl scripts.
+    This command overwrites any existing DynGroup that has the same `new_group_name`.
+It is part of a serialization pair with `dg_toString`.
+While care must be taken to manage variables within a single `essctrl` call, a round-trip operation is straightforward.
+See the example in `dg_toString`.

 See also
     dg_toString, dg_fromString64, dg_create